NODE-Collective/specification/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, such as values not present or other issues.
 Links to programs or incentives are helpful.